giuseppe-dandrea/dotvim/README.md

 N.B.
 You can use option `--recursive` in the first clone instead of the `git submodule` command

 # Dependencies
-## vim-airline
+## Powerline fonts
-This plugin requires powerline-fonts to draw triangles and other forms on terminal.
+Vim-airline requires powerline-fonts to draw triangles and other forms on terminal.
 Copy paste this script to install the font in `~/.local/share/fonts`

 	# clone